10 August 2023

 Carbon market participants require independent assessments of carbon stocks to inform over-crediting risk, leakage impacts (activity displacement) and reversal events.
 These assessments need to be dynamic, and consider the direct and committed emissions from logging, fire and drought, as well as outright deforestation.

 Carbon mapping is an evolving science.
-Forest inventories are the gold standard for measuring above and below ground carbon stocks, but these are limited in coverage and the available ground data are from diverse sources with a wide range of sampling designs.
+Forest inventories provide essential measurements of above and below ground carbon stocks, but these are limited in coverage and the available ground data are from diverse sources with a wide range of sampling designs.
 Remote sensing technologies, deployed on aircrafts and satellites, enable larger-scale, standardised assessment, but have sensor-specific limitations.
 Therefore, carbon maps often combine ecosystem properties that can be measured remotely from above, including canopy height and cover, with in situ measurements from inventory plots, including species composition and wood density.

 Tropical ecosystems contain about 40% of global forest carbon.
 They are dynamic and diverse, and the relationship between forest structure as measured remotely and carbon stocks on the ground varies in space and time.
 At BeZero, we believe there is no perfect carbon map, and that different data sources and measurement techniques provide unique opportunities to understand carbon stocks at the project level.